puerile22/drinks/README.md

 # Drankzzz

 ## Overview
-#### [Drankzzz](http://mks.io/drankz) is a mixed drink recipe searching website
+#### [Drankzzz](http://mks.io/drankz) is a mixed drink recipe search website
-This was the project we did in our first hackathon at Makersquare.
-We were trying to explore new technologies and learn to pair programming in this project.
+We built this project in our first hackathon at MakerSquare.
+Our goals were to explore new technologies and learn to pair programming.

 ##Table of contents
 * [Purpose](#purpose)